agungTuanany/Javascript-data-structure-and-algorithm/chapter-3-data-structures-introduction/README.md

-simply way to organize our data on our computers, and the data structures that we'll see throughout this course are simply variations of how we stored this data on our computers, this information; And each data structures has their tradeoffs some one good at certain operations, others are good at at other operations.
+simply way to organize our data on our computers, and the data structures that we'll see throughout this course are simply variations of how we stored this data on our computers, this information; And each data structures has their trade-off some one good at certain operations, others are good at at other operations.

 One type of action that we're going to performed with data structures, well is